johnrjj/j-nft/README.md

 ## John's ERC-721 NFC Token

 Howdy, this is my repository for my very own ERC-721 non-fungible token.
+What's it for?
+Find out soon.

 #### What is ERC-721?
 [ERC-721](http://erc721.org/) is a free, open standard that describes how to build non-fungible or unique tokens on the [Ethereum](https://www.ethereum.org/) blockchain.
 While most tokens are fungible (every token is the same as every other token), ERC-721 tokens are all unique.